Skip to main content

 Sometimes, BCBS requires a process called step therapy.
 This is when you need to attempt a diet and exercise plan for a certain amount of time first, or other, less expensive drugs, before moving on to Contrave.

-Additionally, Contrave may interact with monoamine oxidase inhibitors (MAOIs), opioids, other weight loss drugs, some seizure medications, some diabetes medications, and other medicines.
+Additionally, Contrave may interact with monoamine oxidase inhibitors (MAOIs), opioids, other weight loss drugs, drugs that lower the seizure threshold, and certain other medicines.
 That’s why “if someone is considering Contrave, it’s essential they consult with their healthcare provider to review their current medications and medical history, since the biggest risk would be a bad interaction,” Dr. Galbraith says.

 How much does Contrave cost?

 Like many prescription drugs, Contrave can be pricey for people paying entirely out of pocket.
-It may cost around $843 for 120 8-90 mg extended-release tablets—around a 30-day supply.
+It may cost around $843 for 120 8-90 mg extended-release tablets, which is about a 30-day supply.
 Over an entire year, that can add up to more than $10,000.
 Fortunately, many people receive assistance from insurance or other sources to help pay for it.

 According to Contrave’s website, the lowest people might pay for the drug with insurance coverage is around a $20 copay per month.
+That is, if you have insurance that covers Contrave, and you also use the manufacturer’s savings card.
 But again, this depends on the plan.
 If your plan classifies Contrave as a non-preferred drug, you might have to pay more.
+People who have insurance that does not cover Contrave, or those who are uninsured, can also use the savings card, but will pay a maximum of $199 per month.
+You can check the Contrave manufacturer’s website (Currax Pharmaceuticals) for more information on savings programs and eligibility.

 How to check whether your Blue Cross Blue Shield plan covers Contrave